conda-incubator/conda-pypi/docs/why/conda-channels-naming-analysis.md

 ## Executive Summary

 This report analyzes naming differences between the main conda channel and conda-forge channel for Python packages.
 The analysis was done by comparing the PyPI mappings between main and conda-forge channel packages and then identifying when they, the conda package names, are different.
+This analysis was done mid August 2025.

 ## Data Overview